 However, there are also some drawbacks to heat-treated amethyst crystals.
 One is that the heat-treatment process can potentially damage the crystal structure, making it more brittle.
 Additionally, heat-treated amethyst is often more expensive than naturally occurring amethyst.

-Few people know that heat treated amethyst is not a new invention.
-In fact, the history of heat treating amethyst dates back to the early 1800s.
-The first recorded instance of heat treating amethyst was in 1834 when a jeweler in England heated amethyst to improve its color.
+Few people know that heat-treated amethyst is not a new invention.
+The history of heat-treating amethyst dates back to the early 1800s.
+The first recorded instance of heat-treating amethyst was in 1834 when a jeweler in England heated amethyst to improve its color.

-Since then, heat treating amethyst has become a common practice in the jewelry industry.
+Since then, heat-treating amethyst has become common in the jewelry industry.
 Today, most amethyst on the market has been heatedly treated to enhance its color.
-While some purists may prefer natural amethyst, most consumers are happy with the results of heat treating.
+While some purists may prefer natural amethyst, most consumers are happy with heat treatment results.

 Citrine: